Introduction

 According to ISO/IEC 17025:2017, section 3.7, a decision rule is a rule that describes how measurement uncertainty is accounted for when stating conformity with a specified requirement.

 As you can see, the definition is very clear.
 What are your rules for taking measurement uncertainty into account when providing statements of conformity.
-How you determine whether a result passes, fails, or is indeterminate.
+How you determine whether a result passes or fails.

 Meeting ISO/IEC 17025 Requirements